sassoftware/viya4-monitoring-kubernetes/logging/Log_Retention.md

   2. Modify the file `$USER_DIR\logging\user.env`.
      - To change the retention period for messages from SAS Viya and Kubernetes pods on the cluster, change the value of the environment variable `LOG_RETENTION_PERIOD`.
      - To change the retention period for messages from logging components, change the value of the environment variable `OPS_LOG_RETENTION_PERIOD`.

+  3. Save the `user.env` file and run the `deploy_logging_open.sh` script to redeploy the logging components.